blckmaebell/blckmaebell/README.md

 - 👋 Hi, I’m @blckmaebell
 - 👀 I’m interested in ... cyber security
 - 🌱 I’m currently learning ...
 Python, Command Line, Azure
-- 💞️ I’m looking to collaborate on ... anthing that furthers my knowledge
+- 💞️ I’m looking to collaborate on ... anything that furthers my knowledge
 - 📫 How to reach me ...

 <!---